 - Aperture – a hole within a lens, through which light travels into the camera body.
 The larger the hole, the more light passes to the camera sensor.
 Aperture also controls the depth of field, which is the portion of a scene that appears to be sharp.
 If the aperture is very small, the depth of field is large, while if the aperture is large, the depth of field is small.
 In photography, aperture is typically expressed in “f” numbers (also known as “focal ratio”, since the f-number is the ratio of the diameter of the lens aperture to the length of the lens).
 Examples of f-numbers are: f/1.4, f/2.0, f/2.8, f/4.0, f/5.6, f/8.0.

-1) How do the Shutter Speed, Aperture and ISO work together to create an exposure?
+1) How Do Shutter Speed, Aperture and ISO Work Together to Create an Exposure?

 To have a good understanding about exposure and how shutter speed, aperture and ISO affect it, we need to understand what happens within the camera when a picture is taken.

 As you point your camera at a subject and press the shutter button, the subject gets into your camera lens in a form of light.
 If your subject is well-lit, there is plenty of light that travels into the lens, whereas if you are taking a picture in a dim environment, there is not much light that travels into the lens.
 When the light enters the lens, it passes through various optical elements made of glass, then goes through the lens “Aperture” (a hole inside the lens that can be changed from small to large).
 Once the light goes past the lens aperture, it then hits the shutter curtain, which is like a window that is closed at all times, but opens when needed.
 The shutter then opens in a matter of milliseconds, letting the light hit the camera sensor for a specified amount of time.
 This specified amount of time is called “Shutter Speed” and it can be extremely short (up to 1/8000th of a second) or long (up to 30 seconds).
-The sensor then gathers the light, based on a pre-defined sensitivity, also known as “ISO”.
+The sensor then gathers the light, and your “ISO” brightens the image if necessary (again, making grain and image quality problems more visible).
 Then the shutter closes and the light is completely blocked from reaching the camera sensor.